High Lunge stretches the ankles, calves, hamstrings and hip flexors, strengthens the hips and can help to alleviate knee and lower back pain.

 - Can help to alleviate knee and lower back pain.

-- Hold the pose for 3-5 deep breaths, in and out through your nose.
+Hold the pose for 3-5 deep breaths on each side.

 - Switch your arms so that your left arm comes over the right when your left foot is forward.

-This version of High Lunge helps to loosen up tight hips.
+This version of High Lunge helps to re-align your pelvis.

 - From High Lunge, take a deep breath in, reach up.
 Exhale, twist your torso to the left and reach through your fingertips.

-- Avoid this pose if you have a hip injury.
+- Avoid High Lunge if you have a foot or hip injury.